-- ◆ To enable dynamic provisioning via a DHCP server, this feature must be enabled using the ip dhcp dynamic-provision command. - The bootup configuration file received from a TFTP server is stored on the switch with the original file name.
-If this file name already exists in the switch, the file is overwritten. - If the name of the bootup configuration file is the same as the Factory Default Configuration file, the download procedure will be terminated, and the switch will not send any further DHCP client requests. - If the switch fails to download the bootup configuration file based on information passed by the DHCP server, it will not send any further DHCP client requests.

-If the switch does not receive a DHCP response prior to completing the bootup process, it will continue to send a DHCP client request once a minute.
+- ◆ To enable dynamic provisioning via a DHCP server, this feature must be enabled using the ip dhcp dynamic-provision or ipv6 dhcp dynamic-provision command. - ◆ The bootup configuration file received from a (TFTP or HTTP) server is stored on the switch with the original file name.
+If this file name already exists in the switch, the file is overwritten. - If the name of the bootup configuration file is the same as the Factory Default Configuration file, the download procedure will be terminated, and the switch will not send any further DHCP client requests. - If the switch fails to download the bootup configuration file based on information passed by the DHCP server, it will not send any further DHCP client requests. - If the switch does not receive a DHCP response prior to completing the bootup process, it will continue to send a DHCP client request once a minute.
 These requests will only be terminated if the switch's address is manually configured, but will resume if the address mode is set back to DHCP.